 All work must be submitted electronically.

-Grades and feedback on code submissions will be returned electronically,
+Grades and feedback on code submissions will be returned as paper, with

 It is your responsibility to check your grades and feedback and report any